 The Norwegian model of artistic research has been quite inter-disciplinary, with a joint professional training component for the fellows since 2003 (from 2018 replaced with the Norwegian Artistic Research School).
 The Artistic Research Forums (ARF) was also early established as a national meeting place.
 In 2011 the Project programme was established to support artistic research projects led by Professors or Associate Professors, and several of the projects supported by the program have involved research groups from a diversity of institutions and subject fields.

-2018: The first PhD program is established
+2018: The first Norwegian Artistic PhD program is established

-The national research fellowship programme is now phasing out and replaced by the institutional PhD programmes.
+The national research fellowship programme is by now replaced by the institutional PhD programmes.
 The Norwegian Academy of Music (NMH) in Oslo was the first to establish a PhD program in Artistic Research in 2018, soon followed by the University of Bergen (UiB), the Oslo National Academy of the Arts (KHiO), and NTNU in Trondheim.
 From 2018 fellows from the different institutions are part of separate PhD programs, and must also relate to slightly different regulations.
 The national research fellowship programme will end in 2024.

 A variation of PhD regulations